 Ms. Grossman has worked for the University of Hawaii at Hilo for nearly 35 years and currently serves as an admissions officer.
 She began attempts to stop contributing to HGEA shortly after learning about the Janus decision in July 2018.

 Despite Ms. Grossman’s requests to opt out and withdraw any alleged affirmative consent previously provided to the union, HGEA asserts that she cannot opt out until a 30-day period prior to her anniversary date.
 This arbitrary opt out window limiting government workers’ right to their First Amendment rights was passed into Hawaii state law in April 2018.

 To date, HGEA has failed to produce any proof that Ms. Grossman previously authorized the union to deduct dues from her paycheck.
 The University of Hawaii and HGEA violated Grossman’s First Amendment rights to free speech and freedom of association by refusing to allow her to withdraw from the union and by continuing to charge her union dues based solely on a union card that she allegedly signed before the Janus decision.

-Brian Kelsey, senior attorney for the Liberty Justice Center said: “The university and HGEA cannot deduct and collect union dues from Ms. Grossman without her affirmative consent.
+A Liberty Justice Center attorney said: “The university and HGEA cannot deduct and collect union dues from Ms. Grossman without her affirmative consent.
 HGEA has not only refused to comply with Ms. Grossman’s requests to withdraw from the union, they have also failed to produce any documentation showing she previously authorized the deduction of union dues.
 What’s more, HGEA responded to Ms. Grossman’s requests to resign with incorrect opt-out window dates that could have further prevented her from leaving the union.
 The State of Hawaii, the University and HGEA are acting in concert to undermine Ms. Grossman’s constitutional rights.”